Nancy has experience training her cats to talk and has learned their various vocal cues.

 Cats Make a Variety of Vocal Sounds

-Listen To Your Kitty Cat
+Listen to Your Kitty Cat

 Listen to your cat in order to become aware of the verbal cues your cat is sending out to you.
 He or she may already be saying words to you.
 Think about the phrases you use consistently while interacting with the kitty.

-Cats Like to be Involved in the Family Activities
+Cats Like to Be Involved

-Encourage The Feline's Verbal Responses
+Encourage the Feline's Verbal Responses

 Encourage your kitty's verbal responses by simply talking directly to the cat.
 Make eye contact and say short phrases and sentences to it while it is looking at you.
 Use the same phrase or sentence every time until you are sure the cat "gets it."
 Work on sounds and circumstances that are pleasing to the cat.
 Reward your cat for listening to you by saying a positive phrase followed by a gentle petting, or scratch behind the ears.
 Later, when working toward a specific response from the kitty, food treats can be used.

 By encouraging your pet to offer verbal responses to you, the cat will naturally begin to increase its verbal interaction.
 This is an important part of the teaching process.
 Pick a simple phrase that indicates that the cat has done something well.
-I usually say, "Good Job," and reward the cat with either a treat or physical touch.
+I usually say, "good job," and reward the cat with either a treat or physical touch.
 My cats each love it when I scratch them behind the ear for a few moments.
 This verbal reward, combined with a pleasant physical connection (the scratch behind the ears, or petting), creates a link in the cat's mind of pleasant verbal and physical reward.
 They then begin to associate it to the words and the tone of voice used.

 The idea here is to get the cat to realize that you are communicating with it by saying words.
 Make a list of the sounds and vocal cues your cat already responds to, and begin talking to your cat more often, and more consistently if the way you do it.
 Be sure to remember to enunciate clearly and to be consistent in this.

-How to Do it: Teaching Your Cat New Words
+How to Teach Your Cat New Words

 - Choose a short sentence or phrase that you know will be important to the cat.
-"Time to eat," is a great one to begin with.
+"Time to eat," is a great one, to begin with.
 Food is very important to your pet and any talk of it will grab and hold your cat's attention.

 - Use the phrase or sentence consistently, always doing the same thing.
 Outcomes are very important to cats.
 If you say, "Time to eat," to him or her but do not follow through with producing some food, the cat will lose interest very quickly and will likely make a point of ignoring you the next time you use that particular sentence.